The PhD in Education, option in Special Education is designed to develop expertise

 Such collaborations have resulted in international travel opportunities, national

 and international publication, grant funding and national conference presentations

 Our faculty represent a broad range of special education experience, including classroom

 teachers, Board Certified Behavior Analyst, special education administration and school

 Faculty highlights include:

-Dr. Candace Lane is a Board Certified Behavior Analyst with doctoral designation (BCBA-D), a certification
+Dr. Candace Schell is a Board Certified Behavior Analyst with doctoral designation (BCBA-D), a certification